harishreddy311/harish-arvr/docs/introduction/entity-component-system.md

 ![Community Components Example](https://cloud.githubusercontent.com/assets/674727/25502318/0f76ceec-2b4b-11e7-9829-cb3784b20dc1.gif)

 Below is a complete example of using various community components from the Registry and using the JSDELIVR CDN.
-This example can also be viewed in the [A-Frame Examples][community-example].
+This example can also be viewed in the [WEB VR][community-example].

 ```html
 <html>